Problem Reductions at Scale: Agentic Integration of Computationally Hard Problems: Harness Design

 \subsection{Automation Pipeline}

-Adding a reduction to the graph involves six stages, mirrored as columns on a GitHub project board (\Cref{fig:pipeline}).
+Adding a reduction to the graph involves six stages; the first five are mirrored as columns on a GitHub project board (\Cref{fig:pipeline}), while Stage~6 runs as a post-merge community call.
 Each column is a state; progress flows left to right.
 If any stage fails, the item moves to \col{OnHold} for human triage.
-Four roles drive the flow: a domain expert files issues, a maintainer triages and merges, and two agents---one for implementation, one for review---handle the routine work in between.
+Four roles drive the flow: a domain expert files issues, a maintainer triages and merges, and two agents (one for implementation, one for review) handle the routine work in between.

 \textbf{Stage~1: Propose} ( $\to$ \col{Backlog}).
-A domain expert clones the repository and invokes the \texttt{propose} skill (\Cref{fig:skill-propose}) in Claude Code or a similar agentic coding tool.
-The skill conducts a structured brainstorming session---one question at a time---to elicit the core content of the contribution: which problem or reduction rule to add, its formal definition, etc. The expert answers in mathematical language; no programming is required.
+A domain expert clones the repository and invokes the \texttt{propose} skill (Appendix~\ref{app:skills}) in Claude Code or a similar agentic coding tool.
+The skill conducts a structured brainstorming session (one question at a time) to elicit the core content of the contribution: which problem or reduction rule to add, its formal definition, etc. The expert answers in mathematical language; no programming is required.
 The agent runs a topology analysis to avoid duplicates and to identify high-value gaps in the reduction graph, then pre-validates the draft against Stage~2's quality checks.
 The output is a structured GitHub issue filed into \col{Backlog}.

 \textbf{Stage~2: Validate} (\col{Backlog} $\to$ \col{Ready}).
 A maintainer invokes the \texttt{fix-issue} skill to triage each issue in \col{Backlog}.
 The agent first evaluates the proposal along four dimensions: \emph{usefulness} (does a cheaper path already exist?), \emph{effort} (what is the effort to implement this rule?), \emph{correctness} (do cited references support the claims?), and \emph{writing quality} (are all symbols defined, all examples fully worked?).
 It then auto-corrects mechanical failures (undefined symbols, missing metrics) and brainstorms substantive fixes with the maintainer interactively.
 Only issues passing all four checks move to \col{Ready}.